Data Science For Good: Let's identify which schools needs help

 Nonprofit organizations are there to help but they need a better model to understand which schools/candidates need help.

-I wanted to use data science for good cause, so I decided to analyze and build my Shiny app on this issue.
+I wanted to use data science for a good cause, so I decided to analyze and build my Shiny app on this issue.
 My agenda is to figure out NYC schools that need help so that their 8th/9th graders can perform better in SHSAT.
 We would analyze what are the contributing factors that could lead to success/failure.
 Through this app user can gain insights based on data and derive conclusions to which schools need help to perform better.

 About My Shiny App and Data Analysis: